Last Photographed: Sunday 30th September 2018

 By the 15th Century, the abbey was experiencing quieter times, and continued to flourish.
 The present church of St Mary was built, and the western tower of the abbey was rebuilt following its collapse.
 However, in 1465 disaster struck, and the church was destroyed by fire.
 Rebuilding work was finally completed in 1506, allowing the abbey three final decades of peace until it was dissolved by Henry VIII in 1539.
 At this time, the abbey was a prosperous institution, with 80 monks, 16 chaplains, and 111 servants living within its precinct walls.
 The abbot, John Reeve, was treated generously and was granted a large pension.
 He didn't live to collect it, and died in much reduced circumstances in a small private house at the top of Crown Street.

-Today, very little remains of the abbey.
+Today, very little remains of the abbey church.
 Its location central to the town made it (like many other abbeys) a convenient source of stone for local builders.
 Most of the ruins are now little more than piles of rubble.
 Surprisingly however, the precinct wall remains largely complete, and encompasses the modern park within which the ruins now reside.
 This is entered via the magnificent gatehouse that survives in astonishingly perfect condition.
+This gatehouse would once have opened onto the courtyard of the monastic precinct.